Our Funds

 ***Source

 This note is for information purposes only.
 In this material, DSP Asset Managers Private Limited (the AMC) has used information that is publicly available and is believed to be from reliable sources.
 While utmost care has been exercised, the author or the AMC does not warrant the completeness or accuracy of the information and disclaims all liabilities, losses and damages arising out of the use of this information.
 Readers, before acting on any information herein should make their own investigation & seek appropriate professional advice.
-Any sector(s)/ stock(s)/ issuer(s) mentioned do not constitute any recommendation and the AMC may or may not have any future position in these.
+Investors are advised to consult their own legal, tax and financial advisors to determine possible tax, legal and other financial implication or consequence of subscribing to the units of the schemes of the DSP Mutual Fund.
 All opinions/ figures/ charts/ graphs are as on date of publishing (or as at mentioned date) and are subject to change without notice.
 Any logos used may be trademarks™️ or registered®️ trademarks of their respective holders, our usage does not imply any affiliation with or endorsement by them.
+All content on this blog is the intellectual property of DSPAMC.
+The user of this site may download materials, data etc. displayed on the site for non-commercial or personal use only.
+Usage of or reference to the content of this page requires proper credit and citation, including linking back to the original post.
+Unauthorized copying or reproducing content without attribution may result in legal action.
+The User undertakes to comply and be bound by all applicable laws and statutory requirements in India.
+Investors are advised to consult their own legal, tax and financial advisors to determine possible tax, legal and other financial implication or consequence of subscribing to the units of the schemes of the DSP Mutual Fund.

 Past performance may or may not be sustained in the future and should not be used as a basis for comparison with other investments.